 The problem statement for deep self-supervision:

-Predicting an abstraction hierarchy is a good deep objective, as well as a good objective generally.
+Predicting an abstraction hierarchy is a good (deep) objective.

-Further for practical bootstrapping purposes, note that predicting all the representations where all levels of abstraction (we are supervising) are going to be learnt also provides conveniences for bootstrapping.
+Predicting all the representations where all levels of abstraction are going to be learnt also provides conveniences for bootstrapping.
 For a given abstraction that we learn, the signal for learning it (i.e., the parts of the target hierarchy it’s supposed to be predicting) first forms dispersed throughout the network.
 We don’t know where exactly the ideal targets sit, and so we just predict everything.
 You will see concretely how this works in cI-JEPA.

 Why predicting a hierarchy is generally a good objective